ritikamish/Sugar-Cosmetics-Clone/Bootstrap/readme.md

 # Flawless Fusion
 Flawless Fusion is a project aimed at replicating the functionality and design of the Sugar Cosmetics website.
 Sugar Cosmetics is a popular e-commerce platform specializing in cosmetic products.
-This project, led by Ritika Mishra, seeks to recreate the user experience and features of Sugar Cosmetics.
+This project seeks to recreate the user experience and features of Sugar Cosmetics.

 ## Project Type  -